-Eventually, when you are successful in locating a puppy which is within your budget, take it a step further with the breeder.
+Eventually, when you are successful in locating a puppy that is within your budget, take it a step further with the breeder.

 How to Find Reputable Chesapeake Bay RetrieverBreeders?

-To find the ideal Chesapeake Bay Retriever pup,it is a good idea on a regular basis to carefully search through dog breeding websites in your area and online advertisements listing dogs for sale.
+To find the ideal Chesapeake Bay Retriever pup, it is a good idea regularly to carefully search through dog breeding websites in your area and online advertisements listing dogs for sale.

 Don’t forget using traditional print media as well, such as newspapers and other periodicals with information about dogs.